shuaitang/TL-KRR/README.md

 *TLKRR.py* is the main file that conducts our four-step transfer learning method with kernel ridge regression.

 *sketched_kernels.py* sketches the feature vectors at individual layers into a fixed number of buckets.
+It now supports feature hashing as the first step to reduce the dimensionality of feature vectors so that one could deploy deeper models.

 *lowrank_feats.py* applies the Nyström method on top of feature vectors to compute low-rank approximations.